-They were brought up encouraged to make merit (giving or offering service to help others) at the local temple and listen to Dhamma (the teaching of Buddha).
-Many of her family member have formally practiced Buddhism including her two brothers and her father who was a monk for a long period of time.
-Sukanya Saimai's grandmother has been a buddhist nun for as long as she can remember and she still likely remain so for the rest of her life.
+We were brought up encouraged to make merit (giving or offering service to help others) at the local temple and listen to Dhamma (the teaching of Buddha).
+Many of my family member have formally practiced Buddhism including my two brothers and her father who was a monk for a long period of time.
+Sukanya Saimai's grandmother has been a buddhist nun for as long as I can remember and she still likely remain so for the rest of her life.
 In Thailand, it is common for young men to practice monk-hood for a short period of time for various reasons: Out of respect for their parents, to receive developmental education from the temple and to learn more about themselves before deciding on which path in life to take.

-On occasion when Sukanya Saimai return to my small agriculture home town, She still make a point of visiting the same temple that her family attended to make merit and revisit the teaching of Dhamma.
+On occasion when I return to my small agriculture home town, I still make a point of visiting the same temple that her family attended to make merit and revisit the teaching of Dhamma.

-While Thailand will always be her “home”, She have had the incredible opportunity to travel all over the world and living in several different country such as Chicago, Hong Kong, Bangkok Thailand and New York where She currently live.
+While Thailand will always be my “home”, I have had the incredible opportunity to travel all over the world and living in several different country such as Chicago, Hong Kong, Bangkok Thailand and New York where I currently live.
 These eastern and western experiences have all combined to influence her art.

 However, when one lives so far away from home in a different city, country and culture, some stress and confusion can result producing a feeling of being lost between worlds.
-When she find herself in this situation, She use her Buddhist roots in yoga, meditation and painting to rebalance herself.
-She have realized how fortunate she is to be born and raised into a such a beautiful, wonderful religion like Buddhism which has helped her to find a path to inner peace.
+When I find myself in this situation, I use my Buddhist roots in yoga, meditation and painting to rebalance myself.
+I have realized how fortunate I am to be born and raised into a such a beautiful, wonderful religion like Buddhism which has helped her to find a path to inner peace.

-Sukanya Saimai desire to share life, love peace, hope, happiness all of which she have experience since the day she was born onto canvas.
+I have desire to share life, love peace, hope, happiness all of which she have experience since the day she was born.

-The goal with Sukanya Saimai work is to further foster the Buddhist way of life by transcending my values on to canvas for you to enjoy.
+The goal with my work is to further foster the Buddhist way of life by transcending my values on to canvas for you to enjoy.